Accessible, Affordable, Integrated Housing

 In order to make housing affordable to people with disabilities moving out or trying to stay out of institutions, ADAPT demands that:

 - HUD provide a national database of all affordable housing and another database of all the housing developed using federal dollars.
 These databases should be updated quarterly.

-- Congress and the President create 5000 new housing vouchers each year for 10 years and target them to people transitioning out of nursing facilities or other institutions.
+- Congress and the President create 10,000 new housing vouchers each year for 10 years and target them to people transitioning out of nursing facilities or other institutions and those at risk of institutionalization.
 HUD and the Centers for Medicaid and Medicare Services (CMS) must work together to make sure that these vouchers go to people, regardless of disability-type or age, living in nursing facilities and other institutions.
 The Money Follows the Person Demonstration program demonstrated the effectiveness of this plan but was too limited, highly bureaucratic, and now is ending.
 We can’t let a successful idea like this end.

 - HUD establish policies and procedures to ensure that all these vouchers are tracked and continue to be targeted to people with disabilities when the vouchers (or similar housing subsidies) are returned to the Public Housing Authorities (PHAs) after an individual who has one is no longer eligible or in need of the voucher.

 - Congress and the President double the funding for construction of permanent, accessible, affordable, integrated housing with no services attached to the housing.
 The goal is to end the crisis that people with disabilities of all ages confront when they seek a place to live.
 The affordability requirement for these new units must be affordable for 99 years or perpetuity.

 - The HUD Secretary continue to issue periodic Public and Indian Housing (PIH) directives to PHAs strongly encouraging local preferences in their voucher programs for people trapped in nursing facilities.